-PBSC Urban Solutions, World Leader in Bike Sharing Technology, Launches New Site and PBSC Mobile App
+PBSC URBAN SOLUTIONS, WORLD LEADER IN BIKE SHARING TECHNOLOGY, LAUNCHES NEW SITE AND PBSC MOBILE APP

-MONTREAL, June 17, 2020 (GLOBE NEWSWIRE) -- PBSC Urban Solutions is excited to announce the launch of its new website and PBSC app on the App Store and Google Play store.
+Montreal, June 18, 2020 (GLOBE NEWSWIRE) -- PBSC Urban Solutions is excited to announce the launch of its new website and PBSC app on the App Store and Google Play store.

 Reflecting the brand’s growth and personality, these high-tech resources are innovative, and solution oriented.